Salamanca station: Fire and demolition

 The station depot at Salamanca caught fire in the early afternoon of July 29, 2014.
 Although the fire department was alerted by 2:30 p.m. of the fire, the depot burned for four hours before coming under control.
 Within a minute of the department getting there, the second story of the depot burst into flames.
 The damage had taken out the entire roof and a majority of the second floor, which saw its brick structure line collapse.
 Severe damage had also been done to the canopy over the former platform location and in the former driveway.
 Fallen bricks and charred beams were strewn across the driveway as well.
 The fire department considered the job a success, despite the fact that many nearby volunteer fire companies were hard to contact due to most being at work on a Tuesday afternoon.
 The Salamanca Fire Department remained at the depot until 1^ a.m. the next morning to make sure that any hot spots remaining were taken care of.

 Declared a total loss, the fire and police department considered the fire suspicious as the depot had no power running and any other form of accidental causes.
 The department stated that they had information because youths had been seen running in, out and around of the building for the 24 hours prior to the fire.
 The fire sped up a process by the city of Salamanca, who has considering demolishing the building within two to three months of the fire.
 Salamanca Mayor Carmen Vecchiarella noted that he had met with members of the Seneca Nation earlier in the month to discuss demolition of the Nation owned structure, which kept the building secure.
-The Salamanca Police Department noted that the station depot was secure and never been a source of trouble for the patrol team, unlike the one of the former Fancher Furniture Company structure on Rochester Street which burned due to arson in 2010.
+The Salamanca Police Department noted that the station depot was secure and never been a source of trouble for the patrol team, unlike that of the former Fancher Furniture Company structure on Rochester Street which burned due to arson in 2010.

 On August 5, 2014, suspects were identified until the arson investigation.
 The suspects were being questioned, but declined to mention their age, identity or quantity.
 The next day, Paul Myers, the chief of the Police Department, noted that they would be making arrests soon in connection with the arson.
 On August 8, charges were processed against a 14-year-old of second-degree criminal mischief, third-degree burglary, second-degree reckless endangerment and fourth-degree arson for his actions.
 Chief Myers also noted that day the fire began in a barrel inside the depot and after the investigation, only one person was charged.